shaiperson/shaiperson.github.io/_posts/2022-03-09-extensible-worker-pattern-3.md

 We couldn't end our discussion of this pattern without really putting it to the test.
 Since its goal is to make the design easily extensible with new algorithms, the only way to see if it accomplishes this goal is to actually extend it and see how it goes.

-You might remember that, in Part I, we motivated designing the pattern by the example of a made-up image board company that decides to run a meme classifier on images posted to it by users.
+You might remember that, in Part 1, we motivated designing the pattern by the example of a made-up image board company that decides to run a meme classifier on images posted to it by users.
 So, to make the test a bit more elegant, let's actually add some algorithms in that same vain.

 ### In an existing runner container